nullivex/ah-wiki/core/Running-ActionHero.md

 **actionHero start**

 - `kill` / `term` / `int` : Process will attempt to "gracefully" shut down.
-That is, the worker will close all server connections (possibly sending a shutdown message to clients, depending on server type), stop all task processors, and eventually shut down.
+That is, the worker will close all server connections (possibly sending a shutdown message to clients, depending on server type), stop all task workers, and eventually shut down.
 This action may take some time to fully complete.
 - `USR2`: Process will restart itself.
 The process will preform the "graceful shutdown" above, and they restart.

 **actionHero startCluster**